-- A. Initial requirement.
+A. Initial requirement.
 Each employee in this bargaining unit shall be required to obtain and maintain in a manner acceptable to the City a Class B and Class C uniform.
 This shall include a knife and a flashlight as specified for department use by the Safety Committee.
 In recognition of the initial expense, the City shall pay each fire fighter who attains permanent status the current cost of obtaining the Class B and Class C uniform.
 Current cost is to be determined by the City.
-The City agrees to immediately provide wildland brush-boots for all recruits upon successful completion of the academy.
-The City agrees to provide reimbursement for safety boots and pants to fire fighters as soon as they complete the initial Fire Academy. - B. At the successful completion of probation, the City agrees to provide a complete Class A uniform to include:
+The City agrees to immediately provide wild-land brush-boots for all recruits upon successful completion of the academy.
+The City agrees to provide reimbursement for safety boots and pants to fire fighters as soon as they complete the initial Fire Academy.

+B. At the successful completion of probation, the City agrees to provide a complete Class A uniform to include:

-Dress Jacket 5.
+1. Dress Jacket 5.
 Tie

 2. Dress trousers or skirt 6.
 Belt

 3. Shirt 7.
 Dress Shoes

 4. Dress Hat

 C. Maintenance and Upkeep.
-On the first pay day in September 2001, the City shall pay those fire fighters who have completed 12 months of service as a Fire Recruit/Fire Fighter I the sum of \$700 for maintenance and replacement of the items described in Paragraphs II.
-A. and B.
+On the first pay day in September 2002, the City shall pay those fire fighters who have completed 12 months of service as a Fire Recruit/Fire Fighter I the sum of \$800 for maintenance and replacement of the items described in Paragraphs II.
+A. and B. Effective the first pay day of September 2003, this amount shall increase to \$900.
+Employees who have reached their mandatory DROP ending date and are on terminal annual leave on the first pay day in September, 2005, shall not be entitled to the Maintenance and Upkeep allowance.

-The City will provide an ongoing reimbursement in September of each year of up to \$556 for the purchase of tools by employees designated to perform maintenance and repair work in the "D" division.
+The City will provide an ongoing reimbursement in September of each year of up to \$556 for the purchase of tools by twelve (12) employees designated to perform maintenance and repair work by Support Services Division.
 Effective FY 2001, this allowance will increase to \$584.
-The list of "essential" tools that will be eligible for this reimbursement will be mutually developed by the Fire Department and Local 145.
+Effective July 1, 2002, this allowance will increase to \$650.
+The list of "essential" tools that will be eligible for this reimbursement will be mutually developed by the Fire-Rescue Department and Local 145.

-D. This allowance will be used by members of the unit to purchase and maintain their own linen to include pillow cases and sheets.

-- E. The City will continue to maintain brush gear specifications which are equal to or better than equipment currently in use by the department.
+- D. This allowance will be used by members of the unit to purchase and maintain their own linen to include pillow cases and sheets. - E. The City will continue to maintain brush gear specifications which are equal to or better than equipment currently in use by the department.
 The City will provide replacement brush gear to all members of the unit.
-Replacement gear will be provided based on need in accordance with CAL-OSHA standards. - F. For FY 2001 only, the City shall provide a one-time \$964 reimbursement/ voucher for the purchase of:
+Replacement gear will be provided based on need in accordance with CAL-OSHA standards.